ykotseruba/attention_and_driving/README.md

 ## Updates

+- July 13, 2022: added link and citation information for the survey of practical applications
 - June 29, 2022: added papers with code
 - June 2, 2022: restructured the tables into lists, old version is available in previous branch
 - November 7, 2021: Added 50+ practical papers, restructured and cleaned up the tables